LiaScript/liascript.github.com/content/english/blog/067_sharing-content-via-webtorrent.md

 image: "https://webtorrent.io/img/network.png"

 categories:
-    - Article
+    - Tutorial
 tags:
-    - LiaScript
     - OER
     - Sharing
+    - P2P
-    - WebTorrent
+    - Video

 ---

 This demo from the eLearning-Africa Conference 2024, shows how to use [WebTorrent](https://en.wikipedia.org/wiki/WebTorrent) to share educational content with LiaScript.
 Everything that you need is a modern browser, no additional software, no login or authentication is required.